jasosmit/build-and-deploy-fips-enabled-optimized-rhbk/README.md

 ### RHBK Instance deployment
 The second playbook deploy-and-configure-rhbk-keycloak.yml is used to deploy the optimized image.
 This playbook has blocks of tasks to help with the various aspects of succesfully deploying a keycloak instance.
 For instance if this is for a test deployment, there is a toggle to enable the deployment of postgresql statefulset to use as the required database.
 Note that for production deployments this database should not be used.
 There are also blocks to help create keystores and truststores as well as create associated secrets and configmap if necessary, all driven by toggle booleans.
-There is also tasks to import realms into the deployed instance of keycloak either during startup (when running in dev mode) or post container creation.
+There are also tasks to import realms into the deployed instance of keycloak either during startup (when running in dev mode) or post container creation.

 Like in the case above ensure that the appropriate variables have been updated to reflect your intent.